 What Causes Itchy Tanning Bed Rash?

-There are several reasons other than an allergic reaction to the tanning beds that can lead to itchy bed rashes.
+There are several reasons other than an allergic reaction to tanning beds that can lead to itchy bed rashes.

-Overexposure to the Uv Rays
+Overexposure to the UV rays

 Your skin cells cannot deal with overexposure to UV rays and thus, get damaged.
 This causes rashes after using a tanning bed that can be itchy as well.